 How Do You Come Back from This?

-It’s not uncommon for cheaters to try and blame their spouse.
+It’s not uncommon for cheaters to try and blame their spouses.
 For that matter, it’s also not uncommon for marriages to go through infidelity and come out stronger on the other end.

 Whether or not that’s right for you isn’t for me to say.
-If you’d like to dig a little deeper I do have a guide on how to save your marriage or you could take a minute to talk to me about what you’re going through.
+If you’d like to dig a little deeper I do have a guide on how to save your marriage or you could take a minute to dig a little deeper into your marriage.